Estimating source distances for high-energy neutrinos: A method for improving electromagnetic follow-up searches: Introduction

-With an observed rate of HEN alerts of the order of 1/month for both channels, only a small fraction of these alerts are actually followed by public observation reports from observatories.
-Despite the detection of new gamma-ray sources by FERMI-LAT in the 90\% uncertainty region (see e.g.\cite{ic220822A}), or the identification of a possible counterpart by the Zwicky Transient Factory (ZTF, see e.g. \cite{ztfexample}), very few public observations reports are available for each HEN alert.
-One of the reasons may be that the volume to be observed in the case of a HEN alert is unconstrained, which is not the case e.g. for GW alerts, for which a 3D information (i.e. a probable {\it distance}) is provided together with a 2D information (i.e. a probable {\it position}), and despite the bigger localization uncertainty for GW events (see e.g. \cite{gwexample}).
-Indeed HEN candidates generally have an angular uncertainty of the order of $1-10^{\circ}$, which is much less than the typicall few hundreds of $\textrm{deg}^2$ for GW events \citep{lvlocalize}.
-With the incoming O4 observing run of the GW detectors \vo/\lo~to start before summer 2023, and its announced rate of 1 alert/day \citep{lvem}, it is paramount to improve the information provided to electromagnetic observatories in order for them to efficiently look for potential transients associated to HEN candidates (see \cite{henztf}, \cite{asassnhen}).
-The aim of this paper is to show that such a 3D information can be derived for HEN sources in the case of a neutrino alert.
+With an observed rate of HEN alerts on the order of one per month for both channels, only a small fraction of these alerts are actually followed up on by public observation reports from observatories, despite the detection of new gamma-ray sources by FERMI-LAT in the 90\% uncertainty region (see e.g. \cite{ic220822A}) or the identification of possible counterparts by the Zwicky Transient Factory (see e.g. \cite{ztfexample}).
+One of the reasons may be that the volume to be observed in the case of a HEN alert is unconstrained, which is not the case for GW alerts, for instance; for the latter, 3D information (i.e. probable distance) is provided together with a 2D information (i.e. a probable position), despite the greater localisation uncertainty for GW events (see e.g. \cite{gwexample}).
+Indeed the HEN error box generally covers an area well below the typical few hundreds of $\textrm{deg}^2$ for GW events \citep{lvlocalize}.
+With the advent of the O4 observing run of the GW detectors \lo/\vo~to start before summer 2023 and its announced rate of one alert per day \citep{lvem}, it is of paramount importance to improve the information provided to electromagnetic observatories in order for them to efficiently look for potential transients associated with HEN candidates (see e.g. \cite{henztf}, \cite{asassnhen}).
+The aim of this paper is to show that such a probable distance interval can be derived for HEN sources in the case of a neutrino alert, since this information will facilitate the EM followups of HEN events.
+This is particularly relevant for short- and medium-duration transients for which a rapid response is critical because of their rapid fading.

 The paper is organised as follows.
-Section \ref{section1} will derive the basic relationships used to relate energy and distance of a HEN source.
-Section \ref{section2} will show how the information dispatched by \ice~can be used to constrain the search volume for electromagnetic followups.
-Section \ref{section3} will present a possible practical implementation in the ranking of galaxies to be targetted in such searches for electromagnetic counterparts of HEN events.
+Section~\ref{section1} describes the fundamental relationships between the energy and distance of HEN sources, which form the basis for our proposed method.
+Section~\ref{section2} shows how the information dispatched by HEN telescopes such as \ice~can be used to constrain the search volume for electromagnetic followups, in particular, when they are combined with existing limits on the total energy emitted under the form of HEN.
+Section~\ref{section3} presents a possible practical implementation in the ranking of galaxies to be targeted in such searches for electromagnetic counterparts of HEN events.